 In addition to County resources, the Virginia Housing Development Authority (VHDA) has pledged $15 million over a 5- year period to support affordable housing development in Arlington, Alexandria and northern Virginia.
 The details of this pledge, made as part of the State’s financial incentive package to support Amazon’s commitment to create 25,000 jobs in Crystal City and Pentagon City, are to be determined.

-Goals: The funds could be used for affordable rental or ownership units for households with low and moderate incomes.
+The funds could be used for affordable rental or ownership units for households with low and moderate incomes.
 While developers would likely apply for these funds directly through VHDA, County funds could be used in conjunction with VHDA’s investment.

-Note that while these tools may expand available resources that support housing affordability in Arlington, these areas are for exploration; not all may be feasible for Arlington County.
+While these tools may expand available resources that support housing affordability in Arlington, these areas are for exploration; not all may be feasible for Arlington County.